Azure/missionlz/docs/deployment-guide-bicep.md

 ### Command Line Deployment Using the Azure CLI or PowerShell

-Use `az deployment sub` to deploy MLZ across one or many subscriptions.
-(See `az deployment sub create --help` for more information) or use the PowerShell cmdlet `New-AzSubscriptionDeployment`.
+Use the AZ CLI command `az deployment sub` to deploy MLZ across one or many subscriptions or use the PowerShell cmdlet `New-AzSubscriptionDeployment`.

 #### Single subscription deployment

-To deploy Mission LZ into a single subscription, give your deployment a name and a location and specify the `./mlz.bicep` template file (replacing `mlz.bicep` with `mlz.json` if disconnected from the internet or you do not have an installation of [Bicep](https://aka.ms/bicep) available):
+To deploy Mission LZ into a single subscription, give your deployment a name and a location and specify the `./mlz.bicep` template file.

 ```BASH
 # AZ CLI